reload/jenkins-drupal-template/.phrozn/entries/index.markdown

 In the above, replace `localhost:8080` with the hostname and port of your Jenkins installation.

 ## Build Automation
-The configuration of the job template follows the artifacts produced by a Phing build.xml file based on the [Phing Drupal Template](http://reload.github.com/phing-drupal-template).
+The configuration of the job template follows the artifacts produced by a [Phing](http://www.phing.info/trac/) build.xml file based on the [Phing Drupal Template](http://reload.github.com/phing-drupal-template).

-The build template must be added to your project as described in [the build template documentation](http://reload.github.com/phing-drupal-template).
+The template assumes that the build template has been added as a submodule in `\build` as described in the [Phing Drupal template documentation](http://reload.github.com/phing-drupal-template).

 ## Using the Job Template
 1. Check out the `jenkins-drupal-template` project from Git: